PAOK FC: Toumba Stadium and rise of Giorgos Koudas to prominence (1959–1969)

-Toumba Stadium

 The Aristotle University of Thessaloniki purchased a two-acre piece of land in the area of Syntrivani Stadium in order to construct new schools.
 PAOK had to relocate and a 7.5 acres area, owned by the Ministry of National Defence at Toumba district was chosen as the adequate location.
 The purchase cost was set at 1.5 million drachmas and was paid by PAOK administration in 20 six-month instalments of 75,000 drachmas each.
 On 7 February 1958, a committee of III Army Corps officers delivered the land to PAOK representatives.

 There were still barracks on the premises, housing victims of the Greek Civil War and the 1953 Ionian earthquake.
 Relocating all these people cost the club 70,000 drachmas.
 The total cost of the stadium's construction amounted to 6 million drachmas, with just 1.1 million coming from the General Secretariat of Sports as subvention.
 In spring of 1958 construction work started, based on the plans of architect Minas Trempelas and civil engineer Antonis Triglianos.
 In an attempt to collect the necessary funds, the club issued the "Lottery for the construction of PAOK New Stadium" in April 1958 at a cost of 20 drachmas each.
 Since 1956, the administration was withholding 15% of the gate income in order to fund the construction of the new stadium.
 Many PAOK fans, apart from money, also contributed to construction by volunteering to work as builders.
 The construction of the stadium was completed at a record time of one year.

 The inauguration event was scheduled for Sunday 6 September 1959 with a friendly encounter against AEK (PAOK prevailed 1–0 with a goal by Kostas Kiourtzis).
 Prime minister Konstantinos Karamanlis's attendance was cancelled at the last minute.
 However, several ministers of his government were there for the occasion.
 As for the ball for the first kick-off, it fell at 17:30 off an airplane of Sedes Military Air Base.
 On inauguration day, 15,000 PAOK supporters packed Toumba Stadium, as that was the stadium's capacity back then.
 It would increase to 20,000 seats in the following months until it reached a 45,000-seat capacity in the mid-'70s through extensive expansion work.

 The attendance record remains at 45,252 tickets and was registered on 19 December 1976 in the goalless draw against AEK.
 In European football, the highest attendance was a 45,200 crowd in the 1–0 win against Barcelona (UEFA Cup, 16 September 1975).